utat-ss/HERON-documentation/electronics-and-altium.rst

 Electronics and Altium
 ======================

-This section contains information on electronics design, debuggig and prototyping within Heron MkII.
+This section contains information on electronics design, debugging and prototyping within Heron MkII.

 - :ref:`electrical-systems`
 - :ref:`reading-datasheets`